 We get asked ‘What should I get engraved on this?’ on the daily.
 Finding meaningful words or trying to not sound like a stalker isn’t easy.

 Everyone can use a bit of inspiration.
-We’ve compiled our favourites from real-life engravings and added some of our own for inspiration.
+We’ve compiled the best from real-life engravings and had our favourite copywriter, Allen, add of few of his own for inspiration.
 All within the 20-character limit.

 Whether it’s your dad, step-dad, father-in-law or grandfather, telling him how you truly feel isn’t easy.
 It’s even harder if you have to tell him in 20 characters or less.